It's common for a component to return different types of React elements based on its

 Let's look at another common case: rendering a different React element for when a

 prop exists and when it doesn't.
 We can accomplish this easily with the ternary operator.
 It's common to render defaults this way.

-For more complex cases, we can introduce variables to temporarily reference React elements, letting us combine them in different ways.
-We may also use class methods for rendering different content.
+For more complex rendering, we can introduce variables to store our React elements, letting us combine them in different ways.

 Let's take a look at an example where the rendering is substantially different based on whether or not the